jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 // Ensure that the SubClass instance inherits properties from SuperClass by
 // calling the SuperClass constructor as it were a method of the new SubClass instance;
-// this way, properties are initialized via the SuperClass constructor function SubClass(properties) {
+// this way, properties are initialized via the SuperClass constructor function SubClass(properties, otherProperties) {
   SuperClass.call(this, properties);
+  this.otherProperties = otherProperties;
 }

 // Ensure that the SubClass prototype inherits methods from the SuperClass prototype SubClass.prototype = Object.create(SuperClass.prototype);

 // We don't want the prototype to inherit the SuperClass.prototype.constructor property, so we
-// define our own constructor property to point to the right constructor.
+// define our own constructor property to point to the right constructor, SubClass.
 SubClass.prototype.constructor = SubClass;
 ```

-> A robust subclassing mechanism needs to allow classes to invoke the methods and
-constructor of their superclass, but prior to ES6, JavaScript did not
-have a simple way to do these things.
+> A robust subclassing mechanism needs to allow classes to invoke the methods and constructor of their superclass, but prior to ES6, JavaScript did not have a simple way to do these things.

 ### How to create a private state when using the pseudo-classical approach